.XPS File Extension

 An XPS file is a document that contains fixed page layout information written in the XPS page description language.
 It defines the layout, appearance, and printing information for a document.
-XPS file are similar to .PDF files, but saved in Microsoft’s proprietary XPS format.
+XPS files are similar to .PDF files, but saved in Microsoft’s proprietary XPS format.

 XPS was designed as a replacement for the Enhanced Metafile (.EMF) format.
 It is similar to the PDF format but is based on XML instead of the PostScript language.
 XPS files can be created in Windows by selecting the "Microsoft XPS Document Writer" as the printer when printing a document.

 NOTE: XPS files can be opened with Microsoft's XPS Viewer, which is included with Windows Vista, Windows 7, Windows 8, and Internet Explorer 6 or later.
 It is also part of the XPS Essentials Pack, which can be downloaded from Microsoft and used with Windows XP.